srirymec/devops-sre-learning/terraform/terraform-interview-questsions.md

 <details>
 <summary>How can you migrate the state file from your local to remote or to a different location in your remote without effecting the infrastructure?</summary><br>

-- Manually move the state file to desirec location
+- Manually move the state file to desired location
 - Modify the code for the remote backend to point to the new location
   ```
     terraform {